 When a PB pipe is subjected to chlorine for a prolonged period of time, the bonds that make it up will break gradually, making the pipe turn weak and brittle, leading to breakage due to pressure with time.

 PEX pipes have a greater resistance to corrosion which makes them last much longer even when subjected to a high concentration of chlorine.

 PB pipes are no longer acceptable in some parts of the world due to their inherent weaknesses.
 PEX pipes, on the other hand, are still acceptable worldwide for both homes and other building usages.

 - PEX tubes do not require soldering or the use of adhesives for fittings.
 This eliminates the risk of health hazards involving complex chemicals and lead-based solders.

 - PEX tubing conserves energy better when compared to copper, it doesn’t transfer heat as readily as copper.

-- Highly resistant to leakages from pinholes or breakages due to its flexibility and ductility
+- They are highly resistant to leakages from pinholes or breakages due to their flexibility and ductility.

-- Lower cost of installation including lesser use of pipe fittings due to flexibility
+- These have a lower cost of installation, including lesser use of pipe fittings due to flexibility.

-- It can be spliced with other types of pipe material
+- These pipes can be spliced with other types of pipe material.

-Check this video for further information on pex tubing
+Watch this video for further information on PEX tubing: